Looking for fun Halloween fine motor activities? You’ve come to the right place! Try this one during your next OT session or in your classroom!

 *This post contains affiliate links.
 Read more.

-We’re all about using simple Halloween manipulatives to create fun and spooky activities for kids.
-And we’re willing to bet that you’ve never thought of using this old classic Halloween prop for some Halloween fine motor fun!
+We’re all about using simple Halloween manipulatives to create fun and spooky activities for kiddos.
+And we’re willing to bet that you’ve never thought of using this old classic Halloween prop for some fine motor fun in the classroom or at your next Halloween party!

 WHAT YOU’LL NEED: